ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 import pyarrow.parquet as pq

 df = pd.read_csv('usa_00065.csv')
-# Convenience shortcut:
-#df.to_parquet('usa_00065.from_pyarrow.parquet')

-# Call parquet converter directly:
-pq.write_table(df, 'usa_00065.from_pyarrow.parquet',compression='snappy')
+print "Loaded csv"
+df.to_parquet('usa_00065.from_pyarrow.parquet', flavor='Spark')
 ```
+(we'll call this 'convert_to_parquet.py')

-The default behavior of this tiny script will be to load all the CSV data into a data frame and infer the types of each column before saving as Parquet, which is very handy but slightly expensive time-wise.
-Optionally you can read the CSV in by chunks , but you risk mis=-typing some columns with a few strange cases.
+The default behavior of this tiny script will be to load all the CSV data into a data frame and infer the types of each column before saving as Parquet, which is very handy but slightly expensive with respect to time and memory use.
+Optionally you can read the CSV in by chunks , but you risk mis-typing some columns with a few strange cases.
 See the Pandas <a href="http://pandas.pydata.org/pandas-docs/stable/io.html"> user guide.</a>

+Just to give you a notion of how fast Pandas + PyArrow can be (fast):

+	$ time python convert_to_parquet.py

+	sys:1: DtypeWarning: Columns (58,76) have mixed types.
+Specify dtype option on import or set low_memory=False.

+	real    3m16.278s
+	user    1m27.734s
+	sys     1m29.703s

+Notice the column type errors: This is a drawback of auto type inference.
+You can scan the entire CSV, but I can't even show you the time difference; my computer ran out of RAM and swapped.
+I gave up after half an hour.
+Never fear though, if you're serious about importing a particular schema you can specify all the column types when importing into Pandas and avoid this costly step.

 If you're comfortable with Pandas you could use a Pandas + PyArrow Python script as part of a data analysis pipeline, sending the results to GnuPlot as I showed earlier.